onlivfe/resonite_rs/README.md

 Any official documentation of Resonite' API is lacking, and the API is still changing too.
 So this crate can't guarantee correctness.

+There's `serde` support for communicating with the API.
+There's also `nanoserde`'s `binary` format support.

 This crate provides an example API client with the optional `http_client` & `signalr_client` features.

 For programming style, beyond the clippy lints & rustfmt's automatic formatting: